rob-linton/publickeyserver/README.md

 While this project is simple and opinionated, some effort has been made to ensure server security including CA certificate storage.

-CA certificate storage is protected with AES-GCM encryption, server security makes use of standard Amazon AWS standards, with the source code publically available here in Github.
+CA certificate storage is protected with AES-GCM encryption, server security makes use of standard Amazon AWS standards, with the source code publicly available here in Github.

 This source code runs in production at https://publickeyserver.org.